giltene/GilExamples/SpinHintTest/JEPdraft.md

 ##Description

-We propose to add a method to the JDK which would be hint that a spin loop is being performed.
-Runtime.onSpinWait(), which in intended to become a Java SE API.
+We propose to add a method to the JDK which would indicate to the runtime that a spin loop is being performed: e.g. Runtime.onSpinWait().
+We intended this method to become a Java SE API.
 The specific name space location, class name, and method name will be determined as part of development of this JEP.

-An empty method would be a valid implementation of the onSpinWait() method, but intrisic implementation is the obvious goal for hardware platforms that can benefit from it.
+An empty method would be a valid implementation of the Runtime.onSpinWait() method, but intrisic implementation is the obvious goal for hardware platforms that can benefit from it.
 We intend to produce an intrinsic x86 implementation for OpenJDK as part of developing this JEP.
 A prototype implementation already exists [4] [5] [6] [7] and results from initial testing show promise.